fybrik/fybrik/pkg/adminconfig/evaluator_interfaces.md

 ## Goals

-1. Design an input for the policy evaluator
+1. Design an interface between the config policy evaluator and the manager.

-2. Design an output returned by the policy evaluator.
-3. Design an interface for policy evaluation.
-A default implementation will not evaluate OPA policies but rather capture hard-coded deployment decisions.
+2. Design an interface between the config policy evaluator and OPA

-## Proposal
+## Interface with the manager

 ### Input (`adminconfig.EvaluatorInput`)